The black-necked swan is scientifically named Cygnus, meaning swan, and melancoryphus, meaning black pigment.

 These red knobs get larger in males during the breeding season.
 Behind the eyes, there are white stripes.
 The male swan is a bit bigger than the female.

 Its young one has a light-greyish plumage with black feet and bill.
-Similar to it’s closest relatives, the mute and black swan, it is somewhat quiet.
+It is somewhat quiet like its closest relatives, the mute and black swan.

 Among flight birds, the black-necked swan also has the largest size of eggs.